 Grow your business remarkably with Shopify mobile apps from MageNative.
 See our offerings.

-It is another “old but gold” KPI that will never lose its relevance – session length per active user indicates how much time an active user spends on your app.
+These are “old but gold” mobile app performance metrics that never lose their relevance.
+Session or session length per active user indicates how much time an active user spends on your app.
 The longer the session duration your app has, the stickier and more profitable you are.

 7. Average Screens Per Visit